Skip to contents

 #> Key: <feature>

-We can also use ratio instead of difference for the importance calculation:
+We can also use ratio instead of difference for the importance calculation, meaning that an unimportant feature is now expected to get an importance score of 1 rather than 0:

 #> Key: <feature>